rajnishks/aws-ec2-website-infrastructure-template/README.md

 5. Enabling developer to remote into EC2 servers using AWS Systems Manager.
 6. Use of Cloud watch for monitoring purposes.
 7. Enabling CloudTrail to support auditing requirements.
-8. Use of cloudfront for improving performance of the application
+8. Improving speed of delivery via use of cloudfront cache

+### Cloudformation Templates
 For ease of setting up / maintaining the infrastructure, the template provides infrastructure automation scripts using AWS Cloud Formation.
+Following templates are provided:
+1. master.yaml: the primary cloudformation template for setting up the infrastructure.
+2. vpc.yaml: the template responsible for setting up vpc and subnets
+3. security-groups.yaml: the template responsible for setting up relevant security groups
+4. cloudtrail.yaml: the template responsible for setting up cloudtrail for auditing purposes
+5. application.yaml: the template responsible for setting up the load balancer and ec2 servers
+6. cloudfront.yaml: the template responsible for setting up the cloudfront distribution

 ## HOW TO USE?